paveljurca/notes/sber/a.md

 .

 I have a competition in me.
 I want no one else to succeed.
 I hate most people.
 There are times when I look at people and I see nothing worth liking.
-I wanna earn enough money I can get away from everyone / There Will Be Blood
+I wanna earn enough money I can get away from everyone.
+I see the worst in people / There Will Be Blood

+.

+The abstraction, for me, is this idea of getting rid of everything that's not essential to making a point / Christoph Niemann Abstract: The Art of Design

+.

+Eventually, I realized that it's not about something super simple like a black square or, like, one line.
+But each idea requires a very specific amount of information.
+Sometimes it's a lot: a lot of details, a lot of realism.
+Sometimes it's really just this one line.
+The one pixel.
+But each idea has one moment on that scale / Christoph Niemann Abstract: The Art of Design

+.

+And I also knew I couldn't plan.
+I couldn't have one idea that just solves the entire thing.
+I had to start somewhere and then say, "Okay, is this strong enough or flexible enough to just go to the next step?" / Christoph Niemann Abstract: The Art of Design

+.

+Inspiration is for amateurs.
+Us professionals, we just go to work in the morning / Chuck Close

 .